 - Focus on application of language models in the speech recognition framework (including its use for re-scoring of N-best hypotheses)

-- Explore large language models for its deployment in speech recognition.
+- Explore large language models for its deployment to post-process speech recognition output

 Research Program: Human-AI Teaming

-Python programming, Shell programming, basic knowledge of machine learning.
+Prerequisites: Python programming, Shell programming, basic knowledge of machine learning

 Level: Bachelor/ Master